Honors and Enriched Academic Opportunities

 Many departments offer Honors courses especially for Honors College members.
 Often these classes are much smaller than their non-Honors counterparts; some are designed specifically for Honors students and have no non-Honors counterpart.
 Material is usually covered in greater depth than in non-Honors courses, and there is more classroom interaction in general.
 The pace is faster and more challenging, since students are surrounded by other students of the same caliber and, often, the same interests.
 Honors courses are designated by an "H" after the course number.

 See the Schedule of Courses for details on offerings of Honors courses.

-In some multi-section courses, one (or more) section may be designated an Honors section.
+In some multi-section courses, one (or more) section may be designated as an Honors section.
 Like Honors courses, these classes are usually smaller than their non-Honors counterparts, move more briskly, and involve more classroom interaction.

 See the Schedule of Courses for details on offerings of Honors sections.